AttemorySystem/Attemory/README.md

 client.create_session()

 client.add_system(
-    "Read the following weekly diary entries carefully and answer the query at the end."
+    "Read the memory carefully and retrieve the evidence that answers the query."
 )

-# Context lines have no id.
-They structure the memory without becoming returned evidence.
-client.add_memory(MemoryInput(text="[Wednesday]"))

-# Raw memories keep user-owned ids.
-Attemory returns these ids in search results.
 client.add_memory(
     MemoryInput(
-        id="20",
+        id="diary-20",
         text="In the evening, I had dinner with Clara at a Japanese restaurant.", )
 )